sybrew/the-seo-framework/readme.txt

 			* They now work better with RTL languages, like Arabic and Hebrew; however, due to ambiguity in language construction, it will read from top to bottom (like the web is built), instead of bottom to top (like books are).
 			* It no longer accidentally slices the last sentence off when they're a full sentence.
 			* The excerpt-clause trimming is now at least twice (to infinitely) as fast, by utilizing simpler algorithms for text lengths.
 			* They now work better with non-Roman languages, by using updated string length guidelines.
-This only works if your site-language is set to these, not via translation plugins.
 				* See the **Guidelines** (character) section below for details.
+				* This only works when your site-language is set to these, not via translation plugins.
+					* Translation plugins are capable of supporting these during loops; this has been supported since WordPress version 4.7 (2016) thanks to the new user-locale functionality.
+					* For instance, in the admin term-view loop, they could dynamically change the WordPress locale, without affecting the interface.
+					* And, for instance, when loading the post or term editor, they could set the locale, also without affecting the interface.
+					* We preemptively added support for these situations by relying on WordPress.
+I implore them to address this, because until then, it'll be an irregular experience.
 			* They now account for German's extra capitalization width.
 		* **Canonical URL:**
 			* The automatic scheme determination now uses the "Site Address" scheme in "General Settings" to fall back on.